sisazac23/Applied-Mathematics/README.md

 # Applied-Mathematics

-# Applied Mathematics Repository

-This repository, named "Applied Mathematics," is a collaborative project between myself and my colleague, Pablo Osorio.
+This repository, named Applied Mathematics, is a collaborative project between myself and my colleague, Pablo Osorio.
 Our aim is to document our MSc Applied Mathematics journey at Universidad EAFIT.
 The repository serves as a centralized hub for our research, coursework, and other related materials.

 ## Collaborators